Candy

 autojoin — boolean true or an array containing rooms to auto-join: [room1,room2,...]

-You need to tell ejabberd which rooms to join by passing an array such as ['jid1', 'jid2', ...]
+For servers which don't support XEP-0048 1.0, you can explicitly list which rooms to join by passing an array such as ['jid1', 'jid2', ...]

 View Options